aimms/documentation/dataexchange/api.rst

 .. js:function::  dex::ReadAllMappings

     Read all mappings contained in the folder :token:`Mappings` and store all successfully read mappings in the set :token:`dex::Mappings`.
+The function will return 1 on success, or 0 on failure.

 .. js:function::  dex::ReadAnnotations